determined-ai/pedl-deploy/README.md

 ## Deployment Types
 ### Simple
 The simple deployment is the easiest way to get a PEDL cluster deployed into AWS.
 It will create the master instance in the default subnet for the account.

+### VPC
+The VPC deployment creates a separate VPC with one subnet.
+The PEDL master instance is installed into this subnet.

 ### Secure
 The secure deployment creates resources to lock down PEDL.
 These resources are: